-Dennis Banks spoke to us in a research filming discussion.
+Dennis Banks spoke to us on film in a research discussion.
 He asked us where the name “Dodging Bullets” came from.
 We told him “patients with chronic health problems, are constantly dodging bullets from the effects of their treatments”.
-He responded, “I really like that name, it is impactful, and do you know that we have been Dodging Bullets for Generations.”
+He responded, “I really like that name, it is impactful, and do you know that our people have been Dodging Bullets for Generations.”

 This project was co-directed to bring a unique and differential voice to the viewer.

 But when we look beneath the stereotypes and understand the issues and statistics of what’s really happening in Indian Country, the truth is surprising, complex, and frustrating.
-There are spiritual, psychological, and physical wounds experienced in large numbers of the Native American population and these hurts have a name, Historical Trauma.
-The theory of Historical Trauma stemmed from research done by Dr. Maria Yellowhorse Braveheart in her own community during the 1980’s and this research continues to this day by groups of sociologist, psychologist, and scientists.
+There are spiritual, psychological, and physical wounds experienced in large numbers of the Native population, and these hurts have a name, Historical Trauma.
+The theory of Historical Trauma stemmed from research done by Dr. Maria Yellowhorse Braveheart in her own community during the 1980’s and this research continues to this day by groups of sociologists, psychologists, and scientists.

-Dodging Bullets confronts Historical Trauma head-on through interviews and discussions with young Native Americans whose lives are stricken the effects of Historical Trauma.
-The film explores research by professionals whose work helps develop a better understanding of Trauma, how it relates to Native Americans specifically and provides insight into ways we can improve the outcomes of Native people dealing with these challenges.
+Dodging Bullets confronts Historical Trauma head-on through interviews and discussions with young Native Americans whose lives are stricken by the effects of Historical Trauma.
+The film explores research by professionals whose work helps develop a better understanding of Trauma, and how it relates to Native Americans and provides insight into ways we can improve the outcomes of Native people dealing with these challenges.
 The individuals interviewed in the film come from a variety of social and economic backgrounds: for example, a middle-school student living on the Blackfeet Indian Reservation recovering from the trauma of losing her brother to a shootout with police; a former A.I.M.
-(American Indian Movement) soilder who, now late in life, speaks about the importance of love; sociologist and psychologists who are focused on on-site research studies in Indian country; a NIH-funded scientist who has studied and evaluated the epigenetic changes caused by trauma; a recovering alcoholic who has gone back to culture and is working with youth in Indian country to teach them mino bimaadiziwin (to lead a good way life).
-Live and scored music, provide an influential and authentic backdrop to the film as well as an insight from a musical storytellers point of view.
+(American Indian Movement) soldier who, now late in life, speaks about the importance of love; sociologist and psychologists who are focused on on-site research studies in Indian country; an NIH-funded scientist who has studied and evaluated the epigenetic changes caused by trauma; a recovering alcoholic who has gone back to culture and is working with youth in Indian country to teach them mino bimaadiziwin (to lead a good way life).
+Live and studio Indigenous music provides an influential and authentic backdrop to the film’s narrative as well as insight from a musical storyteller’s point of view.

 Over 350 people were involved in the make of Dodging Bullets.